borgbackup/borg/docs/development.rst

 Then point a web browser at docs/_build/html/index.html.

-The website is updated automatically through Github web hooks on the main repository.
+The website is updated automatically by ReadTheDocs through GitHub web hooks on the main repository.

 Using Vagrant